awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 If you are not familiar with Amazon Cognito, we recommend that you use the SageMaker console to create a private workforce and add yourself as a private worker\.
 For instructions, see [Step 1: Create a Work Team](a2i-get-started-console.md#a2i-get-started-console-step-1)\.

-If you are familiar with Amazon Cognito you can use the following instructions to create a private work team using the SageMaker API\.
-After you create a work team, note down the work team ARN \(`WorkteamArn`\)\.
+If you are familiar with Amazon Cognito, you can use the following instructions to create a private work team using the SageMaker API\.
+After you create a work team, note the work team ARN \(`WorkteamArn`\)\.

-To learn more about the private workforce, and other available configurations, see [Use a Private Workforce](sms-workforce-private.md)\.
+To learn more about the private workforce and other available configurations, see [Use a Private Workforce](sms-workforce-private.md)\.

 **Create a private workforce**
 If you have not created a private workforce, you can do so using an [Amazon Cognito user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html)\.
 Make sure that you have added yourself to this user pool\.
-You can create a private work team using the AWS Python SDK \(Boto3\) function, `[create\_workforce](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.create_workforce)`\.
+You can create a private work team using the AWS SDK for Python \(Boto3\) `[create\_workforce](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.create_workforce)` function\.
 For other language\-specific SDKs, refer to the list in [CreateWorkforce](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateWorkforce.html#API_CreateWorkforce_SeeAlso)\.

 ```